How to Become an Optician

 Think About It — If becoming an optician was quick and easy and anyone could do it then you would not earn a living wage by being one!

 There are only twenty-two states that require you to have a license to call yourself an optician.
 The other twenty-eight states have little or no requirements to dispense eyewear or make eyeglasses.
-In those states you may be called an optician or an optical dispenser, an eye care provider or ECP or an optical dispensing professional.

 Many states use the American Board of Opticianry (ABO) written examination as all or part of their license process.